Durgavasu58/CollegeManagementSystem/README.md

 You should create a Environment

-$ virtulenv "name of the file"
+$ virtualenv "name of the file"

 $ activate the environment